 In my opinion its important for the developer to understand the constructs of a particular technology, what are the core principles patterns that it applies, how does data flow, how is the business logic layer abstracted, how is the view layer isolated, how can we write code that’s DRY(Don’t repeat yourself) .
 Someone who understand these fundamentals will easily pick up syntax’s.
 Nowadays, with intelligent IDE’s and the ever present google, syntax’s are a click away but understanding the underlying framework and how to use it, is more important.

 Ask your candidate about best practices, right from version control to architecture design patterns and most important of all, every new candidate needs to write code (point 11), having a round of trivia questions is pretty much pointless.
 The proof is in the pudding.

-3. Understanding of your domain
+3. Developer must understand your domain

 This is a bit of a long stretch and probably works with developers that have a good amount of experience but I believe that having developers who understand a particular domain is an added advantage that can have compounded benefits.

 Anybody who has been in development long enough knows that one of the biggest challenges that exist lies around the fact that things get lost in communication from client to business analyst to developer.